danielcsant/sandbox/README.md

 # sandbox
-A global Vagrantfile wich provision Stratio boxes.
+A global Vagrantfile that provisions all Stratio boxes.